spattisson/zaproxy/CONTRIBUTING.proposal.md

 Its worth checking to see if its already been reported, and including as much information as you can to help us diagnose your problem.

+This FAQ explains some useful steps you can follow: https://github.com/zaproxy/zaproxy/wiki/FAQhelp

+## Found an Vulnerability?
+If you have found a vulnerability in ZAP then please contact Simon Bennetts (psiinon at gmail.com) or Ricardo (thx202 at gmail.com) directly.

+We are always very grateful to researchers who report vulnerabilities responsibly and will be very happy to give credit for the valuable assistance they provide.

 ## Have a Feature Request?
 If you have a suggestion for new functionality then you can raise an issue on the zaproxy repo: https://github.com/zaproxy/zaproxy/issues